Blog

 Step 2: Choose Target Venues

-Using the above top 10 as reference, select 2-3 venues matching your genre and scale.
-When in doubt, attending as an audience member first is best.
+Using the top 10 above, select 2-3 venues matching your genre and capacity comfort.
+The best move initially is visiting as an audience member first.

 Step 3: Apply